-3.14.1 Notices of motion to be in writing A member wishing to have a matter considered should submit a notice of motion to the Council, relevant committee or subcommittee.
+A member wishing to have a matter considered should submit a notice of motion to the Council, relevant committee or subcommittee.
 The item should be submitted in writing to the Chief Executive four weeks prior to the specified meeting and be signed by at least one third of the members of the local authority.

-The Chief Executive shall arrange for a report on the item as appropriate. .
+The Chief Executive shall arrange for a report on the item as appropriate.

-3.14.2 Item to be placed Items submitted by members will be placed on the agenda of the specified meeting, unless:
+3.14.2 Item to be placed on agenda

+Items submitted by members will be placed on the agenda of the specified meeting, unless:

-- The chair refuses to accept the item raised for the reasons set out in Standing Order 3.14.3; or - the chair of the relevant committee or subcommittee decides to place the item on the agenda of the next meeting (the chair will only be able to defer the item once); or - the Chief Executive, in consultation with the relevant chair, decides to place the item on the agenda of a different committee or subcommittee, if in the Chief Executive's opinion the item would be more appropriately dealt with by another committee or subcommittee.
+- the chairperson refuses to accept the item raised for the reasons set out in Standing Order 3.14.3; or - the chairperson of the relevant committee or subcommittee decides to place the item on the agenda of the next meeting (the chairperson will only be able to defer the item once); or - the Chief Executive, in consultation with the relevant chairperson, decides to place the item on the agenda of a different committee or subcommittee, if in the Chief Executive's opinion the item would be more appropriately dealt with by another committee or subcommittee.